Jamienwamah/ripple_impact/README.md

-# ripple_impact
-This is a graphql project
+This is a graphql project using an authentication